Freiling87/CCU/CCU/Scratchpad.md

 	C, T = Code this, Test this
 	H = Hold, usually pending resolution of a separate or grouped issue √ = Fully implemented feature or group of features

+HEY BRO ALT+UP TO JUMP TO METHOD SIGNATURE
 #		Scope
 ##			P	Bugs
 Except crickets, crickets are fine.